sanjay-kalagarla/Mini-Web-Applications/Counter/README.md

 A simple counter application built using **HTML**, **CSS**, and **JavaScript**, allowing users to increment, decrement, and reset a numeric value.

 ## 📌 Overview
-The app updates a displayed number based on user button clicks.
+The app updates a displayed number based on user button clicks, beginning with 0.

 ## 🚀 Features
 - Increment button